Can you believe this DIY Translucent Face Powder only has 2 ingredients? Talk about an easy DIY beauty product you can easily do at home!

-I’ve never been a huge make-up fan, mainly because I am not the best at putting on make-up but there are a few things that I can’t like without: mascara, a tinted moisturized and a translucent powder.
+I’ve never been a huge make-up fan, mainly because I am not the best at putting on make-up but there are a few things that I can’t like without such as mascara, a tinted moisturized and a translucent powder.
 I feel that without these three make-up essentials I look pretty bad.
 Ha!

 Let’s face it, being a mom is rough and getting enough sleep is a challenge.
 A little make-up goes a long way and even though it doesn’t hide my imperfections, that’s ok for me since my goal is to look alive and not like a walking zombie.